-Therasage boasts some of the lowest EMF readings for portable saunas; they are also some of the most expensive Infrared saunas on the market.
+Therasage boasts some of the lowest EMF readings; they are also some of the most expensive Infrared saunas on the market.

 Obviously, with Therasage, you’re going to get what you pay for, but Derherm offers an equally low EMF cunt at half the price, making it a very viable option if you’re looking for a low EMF sauna.